storyblok/storyblok-php-client/README.md

 ```

 ### Delete data, delete() method

-If you need to delete data, you have to perform an HTTP request with DELETE method.
+If you need to delete data, you have to perform an HTTP request with the `DELETE` method.
 The ManagementClient provides a `delete()` method for performing the HTTP request.
-The mandatory parameters is the path of the API ( for example `spaces/<yourSpaceId/stories/<storyId>`).
+The mandatory parameter is the path of the API, defining also the identifier of the entry you want to delete ( for example `spaces/<yourSpaceId/stories/<storyId>`).
 For deleting a story: